-GCC provided private landlords with an opportunity to respond to a survey.
-The survey responses were used to inform the draft DHS in relation to improving connectivity and services and investigating the use of technology in the city's private rented sector.
+Glasgow City Council provided private landlords with an opportunity to respond to a survey.
+The survey responses were used to inform the DHS in relation to improving connectivity and services and investigating the use of technology in the city's private rented sector.